DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 ### G

-#####Graphics Interchange Format (GIF)
-A file format used for storing simple graphics.
-GIF files use a palette of 256 colors, which makes them practical for almost all graphics except photographs.
-Generally, GIF files should be used for logos, line drawings, icons, etc., i.e. images that don't contain a rich range of colors.
-A GIF file containing a small number of colors tends to be quite small, but it will be big if the image has a wide range of colors.
-GIF files are commonly used for storing images on the Web and are also suitable for storing animated (moving) images.

 #####GitHub
 A digital platform for code review, code management and collaboration for Open Source and private projects.

 #####Graphical User Interface (GUI)
-A type of interface, i.e. a software package, that enables humans to interact with their computers in a visual way as opposed to text-based interfaces.
-A GUI consists of graphical elements such as icons used to run programs and to carry out other operations such as copying information, deleting files, etc.
+Software that allows human users to interact with a computer or other digital device in a visual way, as opposed to text-based command-line interfaces.
+A GUI features graphical elements such as icons, windows and mouse pointers.
+By manipulating these elements, the user can run programs and carry out other operations such as copying information, deleting files, etc.

+#####Graphics Interchange Format (GIF)
+A file format used for storing simple graphics.
+GIF files use a palette of up to 256 colors, which makes them a good choice for logos, line drawings, icons, etc., but unsuitable for photographs and full-color artworks.
+The more colors of the palette are used, the larger the GIF file will be.
+GIF files are commonly used for storing images on the Web and are also suitable for storing animated (moving) images, see **Animated GIF**.

 ### H

 #####HTML (Hypertext Markup Language)
-The coding system used for creating pages on the World Wide Web.
-HTML enables the author to control the layout of the page, to add audiovisual material, to insert hypertext links, etc. by using tags.
-HTML is a markup language based on SGML.
+A **markup** standard used mainly for creating pages on the World Wide Web.
+HTML allows the author to define the layout of the page, to add audio-visual material, and to insert **hypertext** links, etc. HTML is a markup language based on the older standard SGML, which stands for Standardized General Markup Language.

 #####HTTP (Hypertext Transfer Protocol)
-The transfer method (protocol) used by the World Wide Web to transmit and receive web pages.
+The transfer method (protocol) used on the World Wide Web for transmitting and receiving web pages.

 #####Hybrid Publishing
 Hybrid publishing is the publishing of one and the same publication in several different media, including print and electronic, preferably with a workflow that minimizes the effort of customizing the publication for each medium.

 #####Hyperlink
 A hyperlink can be a sequence of letters or an image on a web page a leading to another part of the page, a different page on the same website, or to a completely different website when clicked upon.
 The word is a contraction of hypertext and link.

 #####Hypertext
 A system for the non-sequential presentation of text, the fundamental concept of the World Wide Web, whereby the user can jump from one part of a text to another, from one web page to another, or from one website to another, by clicking on highlighted (and usually underlined) hyperlinks.
 The concept of hypertext predates the Web by many years.

 ### I